The Two Weight Inequality for the Hilbert Transform: A Primer: Global to Local Reduction

 Many $ T1$ theorems have arguments, sometimes subtle ones, about telescoping sums which collapse.
 These arguments are systematically handled herein with the stopping data, as opposed to more intricate Carleson measure arguments.

-The use of the energy stopping intervals, Definition~\ref{d:energy}, is motivated by the use of the corresponding intervals, under the pivotal condition \eqref{e:pivotal}, in \cites{V,10031596}.
+The use of the energy stopping intervals is motivated by the use of the corresponding intervals, under the pivotal condition \eqref{e:pivotal}, in \cites{V,10031596}.
 However, the pivotal condition is not necessary for the two weight inequality, while the energy inequality is necessary from the $ A_2$ and interval testing conditions.

 Initial arguments had largely ignored the structure of the pair of functions $ f, g$ in the inner product $ \langle H _{\sigma } f,g \rangle _{w}$, instead concentrating on proving an intricate series of Carleson measure type estimates.
 This changed with the argument of \cite{11082319}, which introduced Calder\'on-Zygmund stopping intervals, and the quasi-orthogonality argument into the subject.
-It was only then that the functional energy inequality was identified, but not proved, in \cite{11082319}.
+It was only then that the role of the global to local step was identified, but not proved.
 Stopping data also allows us to avoid the subtle problem of \emph{absence of canonical paraproducts}.
 Attempts to introduce them induce \emph{ad hoc} elements into the proof.

-The use of the \emph{functional energy inequality} in this context follows the argument of \cite{12014319}, where this inequality was proved.

 This section begins with the elementary and familiar Lemma~\ref{l:above}, and then argues that the control of the triangular form $ B ^{\textup{above}} (f,g)$ splits into the `global to local' and the `local' part.
-The authors of \cite{12014319} only had the first reduction.
+The authors of \cite{MR3285857} only had the first reduction.
 And, using the techniques of that paper, could prove

-\begin{priorResults} [\cite{12014319}] There holds $ \lvert B ^{\textup{above}} (f,g) \rvert \lesssim \{\mathscr H + \mathscr B _{\infty }\} \lVert f\rVert_{\sigma } \lVert g\rVert_{w} $, where $ \mathscr H = \mathscr A_2 ^{1/2} + \mathscr T$, and the remaining constant is the best constant in
+\begin{priorResults} \cite{MR3285857} There holds $ \lvert B ^{\textup{above}} (f,g) \rvert \lesssim \{\mathscr H + \mathscr B _{\infty }\} \lVert f\rVert_{\sigma } \lVert g\rVert_{w} $, where $ \mathscr H = \mathscr A_2 ^{1/2} + \mathscr T$, and the remaining constant is the best constant in

 where $ \lvert f\rvert\le \mathbf 1_{I_0} $, and $ I_0$ is any interval.
 The corresponding estimate holds for the dual from $ B ^{\textup{below}} (f,g)$. \end{priorResults}

 This is a powerful Theorem, strongly suggesting that the $ A_2$ condition and testing the Hilbert transform over bounded functions is sufficient for the $ L ^2 $ boundedness of $ H _{\sigma }$.
 But, there is no obvious way to deduce such a result from the Theorem above.
 Phrasing things differently, it can be very difficult to translate partial information about the triangular form $ B ^{\textup{above}} (f,g)$ to information about $ \langle H _{\sigma } f, g \rangle _{w}$, a potentially serious obstacle if a richer theory of two weight inequalities for singular integrals is to be developed.